What is a Neuropsychologist or Clinical Neuropsychologist?

 - Neuropsychology Service Director

-In the United States, there were 17,400 jobs for Neuropsychologist or Clinical Neuropsychologist in 2016.
+There were about 17,400 jobs for Neuropsychologist or Clinical Neuropsychologist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Neuropsychologist or Clinical Neuropsychologist by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 The states with the most job growth for Neuropsychologist or Clinical Neuropsychologist are Wyoming, Florida, and Idaho.
 Watch out if you plan on working in Oregon, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Neuropsychologists and Clinical Neuropsychologists is somewhere between $41,220 and $127,510.
+The average yearly salary of a Neuropsychologist or Clinical Neuropsychologist ranges between $41,220 and $127,510.

 Neuropsychologists and Clinical Neuropsychologists who work in California, Maryland, or New Hampshire, make the highest salaries.